krzykamil/libus/README.md

 nodejs 21.6.2

 You will also need an .env file in root folder.
+Copy it from .env.test

 run: